 For the Pound

-It’s a relatively quiet day ahead on the economic calendar.
-Key stats include the UK’s finalized manufacturing PMI for August.
+It’s a particularly quiet day ahead on the economic calendar.

 Across the Pond